RazeLighter777/site/blog/content/post/hugo-on-k8s.md

 And that's it!
 With this setup, I have a self-hosted hugo blog running on kubernetes, with automatic updates from git, and styled with tailwindcss.
 Whenever I push changes to my repo, the site automatically rebuilds and updates in my cluster, within 60 seconds.

+You can check out the full helm release [here](https://raw.githubusercontent.com/RazeLighter777/iaas/refs/heads/main/cluster/apps/blog/app/blog-helmrelease.yaml) if you're interested.

+# TL;DR

+- Use git-sync to sync your hugo site source code from git
+- Use a hugo container to build the site on changes
+- Use nginx to serve the built static files
+- Profit!